BigPolarBear1/Factorization_new/README.md

 Ok I have worked out the details in my head.
 Calculate all the quadratic coefficients for every prime in my factor base.
 Calculate how much N needs to be subtracted to reach 0 for each squared coefficient.
 Now with that.... take all those with 1N difference, multiply permutations of those together such that the squared coefficient - 1N is near 0.
 Those are basically garantueed to be in the factor base.
 Not enough smooths?
 No problem, now repeat for 2N... and so on.
 Thats the best I can do for now.
 Publish that, fix that paper too.. and take a break for a few months from math until I'm in a better place to resume it again.

+Great, my belgian bank ended their relationship with me and is closing my accounts.
+Getting treated like a criminal by everyome.
+And I havnt even done crime.
+But maybe its a wake up call to finally get out of europe and head to Asia..